Tenita Campton

 Could you tell us a bit about your professional background?

-Outside of what I have already said about the chops and changes of my career there isn’t much more to say about my professional background.
-So maybe I’ll tell you about my two favourite roles, if they haven’t been obvious:
+Outside of what I have already said about the changes in my career there isn’t much more to say about my professional background.
+So, I’ll tell you about my favourite roles, if they haven’t been obvious:

-Both of these roles were my fave because of the incredible things they taught me.
+I favoured all of these roles because of the incredible things they taught me.
 But also the wild experiences along the way.
-Who else can say they have flown across the country with three legs of ham in their bag… or spent three days exploring a submarine?
+Who else can say they have flown across the country with three legs of ham in their bag… or spent three days exploring a submarine, worked on a podcast the Prime Minister wanted to be on, or flying Vegas to announce The LEGO Groups biggest innovation ever?

 What inspired you to do what you are doing now?